A writing and teaching skills development week for theatre, poetry and performance practitioners

 - Nomination or sample of writing: Please give contact details (phone and email) for an individual who can nominate you for this course, from an organisation that has supported your writing development, OR alternatively you can send up to 5 sides of A4 of your creative writing or equivalent length video.

 - Contact details: Your full name, postal address and email address.
 You will also need to confirm that you are free and able to attend the course from 4.30pm on Monday 4th December to 10am on Saturday 9 December.
+Please be sure to let us know whether on not you have any additional access requirements.

 - Personal statement: Up to 500 words, telling us a little about yourself, and explaining what you hope to get from the course, both for your own writing and for developing your own skills as a workshop leader.